burnpiro/erdem.pl/content/posts/2021/2021-05-Attention-mechanism/attention-mechanism.md

 _"We're not using the fact that h vector is an ordered sequence.
 It is used as unordered set instead.
 To solve this we have to add a positional encoding to each element"_

-I've written a piece on positional encoding as a separate article because there is too much information to squeze into this one.
+I've written a piece on positional encoding as a separate article because there is too much information to squeeze into this one.
 If you're interested please check [Understanding Positional Encoding in Transformers](https://erdem.pl/2021/05/understanding-positional-encoding-in-transformers).

 This is still a thing but instead of solving that problem, make use of it to abstract attention mechanism and use it for something different than a sequence of text.
 What about describing images with attention?
 There is a paper from the same year called [_"Show, Attend, and Tell: Neural Image Caption Generation with Visual Attention"_][show-attend-tell] that uses attention on CNN's embedding to generate image captioning with the help of an RNN decoder.